 Do Dogs Sweat?

 It’s a popular myth that dogs don’t sweat.
 And it’s true that you’ll never see a doggo dripping in sweat after an enthusiastic play sesh.
 But that doesn’t mean they don’t sweat at all.
 Canines may not perspire as much as humans, but they cool down through a variety of ways including sweating, panting, and insulating their bodies with their fur.
 Wondering what role sweat specifically plays?
-Read on to find out more about sweating in dogs!
+Read on to find out more about how dogs sweat!

 Photo by Linoleum Creative Collective